Arte All'Arte V, 2000

 An edition that celebrated diversity, challenged boundaries, and embraced art as a universal and inclusive language.

-Edited by Roberto Pinto e Gilda Williams.
+Edited by Roberto Pinto and Gilda Williams.

 "The strongly expressive language in the work of Tania Bruguera in Poggibonsi and in that of Kendell Geers in Volterra, the mix between artistic intervention and musical performance by Martin Creed in San Gimignano, the relationship between art and architecture emphasized in the work of Alberto Garutti in Colle di Val d’Elsa, the installations of Sislej Xhafa in Casole d’Elsa, the Flemish tradition contaminated by mass media culture in Wim Delvoye's work in Montalcino.
 These are the contemporary beauties that we will be able to appreciate along our journey, set within a natural framework that is already a work of art in itself.

-See you soon then, the journey is about to begin.
+See you soon then, the journey is about to begin.”

 (…) This year, alongside the works by Ilya Kabakov and Sol LeWitt hosted in the city of Colle di Val d’Elsa, an additional tool has been added to enhance education and visits to cities through contemporary art: the work I Dormienti, donated by Mimmo Paladino to the city of Poggibonsi.
 These three works now create a new permanent route, the result of the participation of three elements: the artist, the public administrator (directly, as in Colle di Val d’Elsa, or supported by local sponsors, as in Poggibonsi), and a “cultural trust bridge” such as the Associazione Arte Continua.
 Having verified the sustainability of civic engagement during the months of the exhibition, the association has been able to collaborate to ensure that the works remain in the spaces of everyday life in the cities, renewing an identity of art.